SSpzcee/Asunder-PHB/phb/md/Taijutsu.md

 Stamina: 16
 Damage: As Basic Attack \+ (5 \+ Your Control)dX
-Speed: Variable
+Speed: 10
 Special: Control 5

 Tags: Submission

 Effects:
-On use and every 10 IC you maintain this Submission your opponent takes the listed damage (not including speed * db) and their control is reduced by 3.
-While using this submission your maximum control is increased by 10.
+After applying this submission every consecutive use automatically hits and does not reduce your control.
+Your opponent takes the listed damage (not including speed \* db) and their control is reduced by 3.
+While consecutively using this submission your maximum control is increased by 10.
 Your opponent also loses access to the targeted leg.

 ### **Escape Grapple**